On this page

 Override the default minimum length of 5 characters by passing the min_id_length option with the request.

-If the event doesn't have a user_id or device_id value, Amplitude can reject the with a 400 status.
+If the event doesn't have a user_id or device_id value, Amplitude can reject the event with a 400 status.

 Language field

-If the language field in the request contains a tag, the tag changes to its human-friendly language name.
-For example, if a request contains "language": "en-US", it changes to "language": "English" before Amplitude stores it.
+If the language field in the request contains a tag, Amplitude changes the tag to its human-friendly language name.
+For example, if a request contains "language": "en-US", Amplitude changes it to "language": "English" before storing the value.

-The following table shows the list of mappings.
 Language tags are case-insensitive.

 Request